Primary

 One arm should be going up while the other goes down—never both together.
 Find a rhythm you can sustain for the entire work interval.
 Stay low in your stance and generate movement from your whole body, letting your shoulders and core contribute to the wave motion.

-Want Battle Rope Alternating Waves in your program?
+See where Battle Rope Alternating Waves fits in your weekly plan

 Stand holding rope ends, athletic stance.